firepear/homefarm/README.md

-1. Image an SD card with [Raspbian Lite](https://www.raspberrypi.org/downloads/raspbian/), boot the Pi, and do any initial network/locale/etc configuration that you wish.
+1. Image an SD card with [Raspbian Lite](https://www.raspberrypi.org/downloads/raspbian/), boot the Pi, and do any initial network/locale/etc configuration that you wish (recommended: enable the ssh daemon via `raspi-config`).
 Reboot if necessary.
 1. Login as the default user and run `'sudo apt-get --yes install git'`
 1. Run `'git clone https://github.com/firepear/homefarm.git'`
-1. `'cd homefarm'`
+1. Run `'cd homefarm'`
-1. `'sudo ./control-setup'`
+1. Run `'sudo ./control-setup'`

-1. Edit `farm.cfg`, which is the machine Ansible inventory.
+1. Edit `farm.cfg`, which is our Ansible inventory.
 Change `node00` in the `[control]` stanza to match the name you've given the controller (AKA your Raspberry Pi).
 Then add the names of all the machines you'll be setting up as compute nodes to the `[compute]` stanza.

 1. Make sure the names and IP addresses of these machines are in your controller's `/etc/hosts` file.